 Kissing spine is sometimes referred to as dorsal spinous process impingement syndrome.

 Kissing spine commonly affects multiple vertebrae of the thoracic spine, in particular T14- T18.
-This is the area around the anticlinical vertebrae or the area of the spine where the dorsal spinal process change orientation.
+This is the area around the anticlinal vertebrae or the area of the spine where the dorsal spinal process change orientation.
 This is also the area under the saddle and the rider.
 However, it can occur along the entire length of a horse’s back.
-[15]
+[14]

 Ultrasound imaging can also be used to assist with diagnosis.
-It can be combined with the information in the x-rays to give information of changes the dorsal spinous process surface, supraspinous ligament damage, multifidus muscle changes and facet joint involvement.
+It can be combined with the information in the X-rays to give information of changes the dorsal spinous process surface, supraspinous ligament damage, multifidus muscle changes and facet joint involvement.

 Bone scans are considered more accurate in differentiating clinical versus non-clinical cases of kissing spines.
-These scans are usually only conducted at referral practices.
+These scans are only conducted at referral practices.

 Some veterinarians will use local anesthesia (freezing) to test if blocking the pain helps alleviate symptoms of kissing spines.